 Netback is a calculation used to assess companies specifically in the oil and gas industry.
-This benchmark considers the revenues generated from the sale of oil and gas and nets it against specific costs to bring the product to market.
-Often this is shown as a per barrel measurement, and will essentially show how much the company retains from the sale of a single barrel of oil and oil equivalent.
+This benchmark considers the revenue generated from the sale of oil and gas, and nets it against specific costs required to bring the product to market.
+Often this is shown as a per barrel measurement.
+It essentially shows how much the company retains from the sale of a single barrel of oil or oil byproducts.
 Netback per barrel can be used to assess company efficiency over time or to compare a company to its competitors.

-- Netback is a benchmark used in the oil and gas industry to assess the profitability and efficiency of a company based on the price, production, transportation, and selling of their product
+- Netback is a benchmark used in the oil and gas industry to assess the profitability and efficiency of a company based on the price, production, transportation, and selling of their products

 - This benchmark is calculated by subtracting royalties, transportation, and other operating costs from revenue

-- Netback/barrels of oil equivalent is a useful metric for assessing a company over time and comparing the company to its competitors
+- Netback/barrels of oil/byproducts is a useful metric for assessing a company over time and comparing the company to its competitors

 - This benchmark can be found in the management discussion and analysis section of a company’s annual report